How To Create A Summer Centerpiece With Both Modern And Vintage Touches

 Let me show you how to turn all of this…

-…into this in just a few short minutes!
+…into this beautiful display in just a few short minutes!

 It may look like I just threw all of these things onto a breadboard, but trust me, there’s a method to putting a successful vignette or centerpiece together!
 You can find all of my tips HERE.

-You may not have the exact things in your stash to pull from that I do, but I bet you have enough lying around that you could easily mimic this summer centerpiece.
+You may not have the exact decor items in your stash to pull from that I do, but I bet you have enough lying around that you could easily mimic this summer centerpiece.
 Look for:

-- a large item for the base, such as a breadboard or tray
+- a large item for the base, such as a wooden breadboard or tray

 - something tall, such as a topiary or container filled with long greenery stems